subsquid/archive-registry/README.md

 ## How to contribute

-To contribute a new archive, make a PR updating `archives.json` specifying the network name and the url.
+To contribute a new archive, make a PR updating `archives.json` or `archives-evm.json` specifying the network name and the url.
 Further, one has to regenerate types in `src/chains.ts` by running `npm run gen-types`.
 This will update the list of supported chain names and makes it easier to developers to discover which lookups will succeed at compile time.